andyarvanitis/purescript-native/README.markdown

 1. Make sure you have developer tools for your system installed.
 For OS X, you'll need a recent version of Xcode.
 For Linux, etc., you need gcc 4.9.2 or later, including g++ support.
 You can also use clang 3.5 or later, but it still requires gcc for its C++ standard libraries.

-2. If you wish to use the Boehm garbage collector (better runtime performance, in general, but less tested), install it for your system.
+2. **Optional and advanced:** If you wish to use the Boehm garbage collector (better runtime performance, in general, but less tested), install it for your system.
 For OS X, [brew](http://brew.sh/) is an easy method and recommended (package `bdw-gc`).
 For linux, it's available under package names such as `libgc-dev` (for Debian/Ubuntu).

 3. Create a working directory wherever you like, and a `src` subdirectory under it, which will be where you will place your own PureScript source files.